Asylkin/Game-Cube/README.md

 # Game-Cube
-Planning and organizing game evenings
+Planning and organizing board game evenings

 This project was created for my exams in “web development”.
 An imaginary company “Game Cube” is organizing time to time game evenings.